How to improve your credit score in 15 steps

-Whether you’ve got an excellent, good, poor or bad credit rating, there are always ways to improve or maintain it – and we’ve picked out 15 of the simplest.
+Whether you’ve got an excellent, good, poor or bad credit rating, there are always ways to improve or maintain it.
+Here are 15 tips to improve your credit score.

 1. Register on the electoral roll